treeverse/lakeFS/design/open/epsilon-unity/epsilon-unity-exporter.md

 On lakeFS.Cloud we will be able to integrate Epsilon as hooks that run on commit and on merge.
 We can definitely do so in post-commit and post-merge hooks.
-But it seems possible that we will even be able to provide them as pre-commit and pre-merge hooks - probably even nicer for users.
+But it seems possible that we will even be able to provide them as pre-commit and pre-merge hooks -- TBD which is best.

 ## Execution plan